muratk3n/thirdwave/en/README.md

 ---

-Writing an introduction to introduction to linear algebra supplementing the grand teacher Strang.. feels weird...
+Writing an introduction to introduction to linear algebra content, supplementing the grand teacher Strang.. feels weird...

 ---